Food Nachos

 What makes this ebook special?

-The cooking then turned into not wealthy?
+The cooking then turned into not being wealthy?
 Was it subtle?

 What makes this ebook special?